PythonLinks/green-party/README.md

 is shown first, the first column is shown next, and the third column is shown last.

+use pug to convert pug scripts to html.
+Simplifies life hugely.

 Here is the original README.
 # Bootstrap Basic4